theianjones/egghead-graphql-subscriptions/21-course-project-solution/README.md

 # Refactor a React application using urql and OneGraph

 I'm going to show you how to integrate a React component that uses GraphQL to fetch data from Github.
-We are working from an existing application so I go through the process of refactoring the code to handle new functionality.
+We are working from an existing application so we will go through the process of refactoring the code to handle new functionality.

 Specifically, we are working on a chat application that I built in my egghead course _[React real-time messaging with graphql using urql and onegraph](https://egghead.io/playlists/react-real-time-messaging-with-graphql-using-urql-and-onegraph-be5a)_.
 At the end of the course, we have a single chat feed that will update in real-time when new messages come in.
 Heres what the app looks like: